beep-projects/SystaPi/README.md

 * `theme` default `SystaREST` other possible value `systaweb`

-Returns a React-based HTML page for monitoring of the raw data received from the Paradigma Systa Comfort.
+Returns a React-based HTML page for monitoring of the raw data received from the Paradigma SystaComfort.
 The content of the page should automatically refresh, but be aware that the SystaComfort sends its data only every minute, so parameter changes on the unit will be displayed with some lag.
 Call this function from your browser, to see something like:

 | [http://systapi:1337/SystaREST/monitorrawdata](http://systapi:1337/SystaREST/monitorrawdata) |   | [http://systapi:1337/SystaREST/monitorrawdata?theme=systaweb](http://systapi:1337/SystaREST/monitorrawdata?theme=systaweb) |
 |----------------------------------------------------------------------------------------------|---|----------------------------------------------------------------------------------------------------------------------------|